Microsoft pushes machine learning to the edge

 Microsoft’s new Azure edge computing offerings are helping customers extend the reach of its cloud-based machine learning services, according to Clayton Fernandez, the company’s global director, Internet of Things.

-In November last year, Microsoft launched a public preview of its Azure IoT Edge capabilities, including offering developers access to its AI Toolkit for Azure IoT Edge
+In November last year, Microsoft launched a public preview of Azure IoT Edge, including offering developers access to its AI Toolkit for Azure IoT Edge

 In June this year, Azure IoT Edge hit general availability, offering customers of Microsoft’s cloud service new capabilities including support for the Moby container management system at the edge, the Azure IoT Edge security manager, an Automatic Device Management (ADM) service, and a range of tools for developers.
 Coinciding with the announcement that it had been GAed, Microsoft open sourced the IoT Edge code and posted it on GitHub.